daleonpz/Notes/fh-dortmund/01-MathforSignalProControl.md

 - Don't forget to check the exponential to get the ROC.
 For example:
 in the case of $exp(-t(s+a) )$ when $t \to \infty$
 if $(s+a)<0$, then $exp(-t(s+a))$ is $\infty$, so the integral doesn't converge
+- If the imaginary axes belong to the ROC the it is possible to calculate the Fourier transform where $s = j\omega$

 # Differential equations
 - Uselful link about second order differential equations [link](http://www.stewartcalculus.com/data/CALCULUS%20Concepts%20and%20Contexts/upfiles/3c3-2ndOrderLinearEqns_Stu.pdf)